kdeary/indago/README.md

 	// This string is displayed next to the login prompt on some browsers.
 	realm: 'example analytics',

-	authentication: { // Defaults to false for no dashboard route authentication
+	// Defaults to false for no dashboard route authentication
+	authentication: {
 		// Choose only one method of dashboard authentication:

 		// 1.
 Username and Password
 		username: 'root',
 		password: 'securepassword123',
+		// plaintext

 		// 2.
 Base64 Authentication Header Code
 		base64: 'cm9vdDpzZWN1cmVwYXNzd29yZDMxMg==',